Saddil Ramdani

-Saddil Ramdani (born 2 January 1999) is an Indonesian professional footballer who plays as a winger or attacking midfielder for Liga 1 club Persib Bandung.
+Saddil Ramdani (born 2 January 1999) is an Indonesian professional footballer who plays as a winger or attacking midfielder for Super League club Persebaya Surabaya on loan from Persib Bandung and the Indonesia national team.

 Early career

 Saddil comes from the remote Muna Island in Southeast Sulawesi province in eastern Indonesia.
 He was born in Raha, the main port of Muna, but left his hometown after elementary school to find a way to develop his football hobby.
 First, he went to provincial capital Kendari where he trained at the Galasiswa soccer school.
 Impressing scouts from Indonesia's main island of Java, Saddil in 2012 ended up in the East Java city of Malang, where the Aji Santoso International Football Academy (ASIFA) is based.

 Under the guidance of former Indonesia national team captain Aji Santoso, at the time coaching the Indonesia U-23 team, Saddil trained and lodged at ASIFA, which enrolled him into a local secondary school that collaborated with the academy.

 Saddil developed into a goal-scoring winger at ASIFA, attracting calls from the national youth teams.
 In the 2016 AFF U-19 Youth Championship, Saddil on 20 September 2016 scored a hattrick against Cambodia that triggered a race among professional Indonesian clubs to be the first to employ his talents.